Willfoss/Events-Application/README.md

 1. User authentication using JWTs.
 2. protected end points based on whether the user is registered in the database, whether the user is a staff member, or the user is an admin.
-3. full sign up login setups.
+3. full sign up and login functionality
 4. ability to view all events and search via event date or event title.
 5. a page where users can see all the events they're attending.
 6. a page where users can see their profile details.